-3. A bar graph records the percentage of trials that have had exactly 0, 1, 2, or 3 heads showing each time the arrow in the top left-hand corner of the screen is clicked.
+3. A bar graph records the percentage of trials that have had exactly 0, 1, 2, or 3 heads showing each time the arrow in the upper-left corner of the screen is clicked.
 Reset the number of trials to zero by pressing ctrl .
-After ten trials, record the percentages in the table below under the experimental column.
-Do twenty additional trials, then record your data in the appropriate column.
-Then, use the tree diagram to find the theoretical percentages and fill them in the correct column of the table.
+After ten trials, record the percentages in the table below in the first Experimental column.
+Do twenty additional trials, and then record your data in the next column.
+Then, use the tree diagram to find the theoretical percentages and record them in the Theoretical column.